raccoon-lang/raccoon/NOTES.md

 - Introspection

-    - Corona doesn't have a bytecode IR, but it does have a wasm codegen that one can introspect.
+    - Raccoon doesn't have a bytecode IR, but it does have a wasm codegen that one can introspect.

         ```py
         from dis import dis